oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    **sudo vi /etc/hosts**

-   insert the target database SCAN FQDN and IP copied in previous step to /etc/hosts and save the file.
+   Insert the Target database SCAN FQDN and IP copied in previous step to /etc/hosts and save the file.

    Below is sample contents of **/etc/hosts** file after modification.